aaronbatalion/aaronbatalion.com/content/about/_index.md

 Still, it’s his recent experience on the founder’s side of the table that affords Aaron insights into the company-building process, from an empty git repository to billions in sales.
 “I don’t see this as a job,” he says.
 “I wake up every morning excited to help founding teams build tomorrow, today.”

+Then in 2018, he left venture capital after realizing he's much happier building new ideas himself than helping others do it from a distance.
+His new company remains in stealth today.

 ## <br />

 <hr/>